 Gross weekly income includes the following forms of income from nearly any source:

-There are some things that are excluded from gross income, such as the value of means-tested public assistance programs.
+Some things are excluded from gross income, such as the value of means-tested public assistance programs.
 Survivor benefits for other children in either parent’s home are also excluded.
 When a parent is unemployed or underemployed voluntarily, and there is no just cause for it, child support is calculated based on potential income.
 A parent cannot avoid paying support by choosing not to work or to work less.

 The court will determine potential income based on the parent’s history of employment and earnings, their qualifications and education, their age and health, and other factors.
 The court may also assume the gross income is the federal minimum wage if there is not enough information, as long as this does not prevent the parent from supporting themself.